omarathon/json-listener/README.md

 One may find all of the auxiliary files within the **lib** directory.

  - **firebasepostjson** - This directory stores the required files for [FirebasePostJson](https://github.com/omarathon/firebase-post-json).

+## Recommendation

+One is recommended only to use this tool within prototype systems - *it may not be safe for production*.